harveyt/moysetutoring/content/post/Jack.md

 "Jill, put down the knife.
 You don't want to do this."
 You don't want to do this?
 What kind of a banal question is that?
 Jack has to come up with something better.
 Fast.

-"You don't know what I want, Jack, you never have."
+"You don't know what I want, Jack, you never did."

 "Put down the knife."
 Jack repeats, doing his damnedest to keep his voice firm but level, to keep Jill calm.